droglenc/NCMTH107/resources/Syllabus-Current.md

 <img class="img-right" src="../img/studying.jpg">

+**If you meet with me in my office before the end of the second week of class**, your lowest four participation grades will be excluded when computing your final grade.

-As a general rule-of-thumb[^2], you are expected to spend between 2-3 hours of time outside of class for each hour in class.
+As a general rule-of-thumb[^2], you are expected to spend 2-3 hours of time outside of class for each hour in class.
 This course meets for 4.5 hours per week and, thus, you should dedicate between 9 and 13.5 hours of time outside of class preparing for class, completing review and class exercises, and studying for exams. **The work required for this course can be completed within this expected amount of time, if that time is without distraction**.
 If you feel that you are spending an inordinate amount of time on some exercises or preparations because you are "stuck," then start your work earlier so that you can stop (and do other things) and make plans to see [me](#instructor) or the [tutors](#tutors) for help.

-**If you meet with me in my office before the end of the second week of class**, your lowest four participation grades will be excluded when computing your final grade.

 ### Quizzes
-You will show what you have learned on four mid-term quizzes.
-With this number of quizzes, the material on each quiz will be focused on fewer modules and, thus, easier to prepare for.
-The quizzes are largely meant to assess your understanding of the most recent material.
-Additionally, a cumulative final exam will give you an opportunity to show that you have a synthetic understanding of all material from throughout the course.
-The final exam, while cumulative, is focused on the larger concepts, applications, and interpretations, and less on the specific details, from throughout the semester.
-I will provide you with an explicity study guide approximately one week before each quiz and the final exam.
+You will have an opportunity on four mid-term quizzes to demonstrate what you have learned about the most recent material.
+With this number of quizzes, the material on each quiz will be focused on fewer modules and, thus, more manageable to prepare for.
+Additionally, a final exam will give you an opportunity to show that you have a synthetic understanding of all material from throughout the course.
+The final exam will be focused on the larger concepts, applications, and interpretations, and less on the specific details, from throughout the semester.
+I will provide you with an explicit study guide approximately one week before each quiz and the final exam.

 Dates for quizzes and the final exam are shown on the [Due Dates page](Dates-Current.html){:target="_blank"}.
 Make-up quizzes will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
-Please see me immeidately if you miss a quiz without my prior approval, but note that you may not be allowed to make up that quiz. **The final quiz will NOT be given early.**
+Please see me immediately if you miss a quiz without my prior approval, but note that you may not be allowed to make up that quiz. **The final exam will NOT be given early.**

 Note that your highest quiz score will count for more and your lowest quiz score will count for less in the calculation of your final grade (see [grade weights](#grading) below).